 Nuclear waste can be classified into three categories: low-, intermediate- and high-level waste.
 Items like tools or clothes, which have been lightly contaminated, are considered low-level waste, while intermediate-level waste is made up of items that have been inside the reactor, such as filters and steel components.

-Strict safety regulations, technical accuracy and high costs make the handling of nuclear waste very demanding and challenging for developing countries.
+Strict safety regulations, technical accuracy and high costs make the handling of nuclear waste very challenging for developing countries.
 Because of this, they often enter into contracts with foreign companies who then facilitate their entry into the nuclear power business.

 Being responsible for 18.7 percent of Russia’s electricity generation, Rosatom is the largest producer of energy in the country and third in worldwide nuclear power generation.
 As an organization which is currently investing in the construction of nuclear power plants in developing countries, Rosatom also plays a key role in the process of nuclear waste management.

 According to the company’s website, the firm is involved in each step of the production and processing of nuclear material “from uranium mining to decommissioning of nuclear facilities and spent nuclear fuel management.”